 - Orthokine heats the blood to increase the amount of anti-inflammatory proteins.

-Dr Wehling has also licensed the treatment out to a clinic in New York called Schottenstein Pain & Neuro.
+Dr Wehling has also licensed the treatment out to some clinics:

 Orthokine costs around €6,000 ($7,400) as of 2012 – which puts it out of financial reach for many people.
-However for something as debilitating as Meniere’s; its likely a price worth paying.
+However for something as debilitating as Meniere’s; its possibly a price worth paying if it works.